Breaking Up On Exchange

 At dinner, I got drunk on shots.
 He walked me home and I kissed him on the cheek before I fled up the stairs.
 High on the thrill of knowing what I did was exciting and wrong, I went out with him again.

-This time, I caved in and kissed him.
+This time, I caved in and kissed him, and we carried on the sordid affair.

 My boyfriend finding out